CiscoSE/se-post-sales-assistant/README.md

 ## Proposed Solution

-Our solution to this challenge is a personal assistant available to any and all SE's: Post Sales Assistant.
+Our solution to this challenge is a personal assistant available to any and all SE's: Post Sales Assistant (PSA).
-Post Sales Assistant is a Webex Teams Bot with integrations into CCW for sale-related information and into the TAC case management backend for information regarding any service requests.
+Post Sales Assistant is a Webex Teams Bot with integrations into Outlook to set reminders for follow ups and into the TAC case management backend for information regarding any service requests.

-On the proactive front, the bot will message a SE after a given elapsed time has passed since a deal closed.
-This will facilitate the process of to reaching out and engaging with a customer in order to ensure that their solutions are in place and that they are realizing the value of choosing Cisco.
-The bot will also enable SE's to schedule reminders about future touch points as needed.
+On the proactive front, a SE can use PSA to schedule a reminder for themself that will appear in Outlook with information regarding the customer and situation to be followed up on.
+This facilitates the process of remembering to reach out and engage with a customer regarding whether or not their solutions are in place and if they are realizing the value of choosing Cisco.

-On the reactive front, the bot can be used to pull pertinent information regarding a customer SR such as last activity, engineer assigned, and current status as well as enable a SE to receive ongoing notifications while the case remains open.
+On the reactive front, the bot can be used to pull pertinent information regarding a customer's TAC case such as its status, severity, last modified date, engineer assigned, etc. Furthermore, a SE is able to immediately open the case for detailed reading as well as generate an email template to the escalation team and/or the engineer assigned as needed.

 ## Cisco Products Technologies/ Services